harness/developer-hub/docs/platform/role-based-access-control/add-manage-roles.md

 2. Under **Access Control**, select **Resource Groups**.
 3. Create a new **Resource Group**, select the desired resource types, and then select **Save**.
 4. Return to **Account Settings**.
 Under **Access Control**, select **Users**.
-5. Search for the user to whom you want to assign the **Account Admin** role, and then select the user.
+5. Search for the user to whom you want to assign the Account Admin role or any custom role with all permissions selected for the resources in the resource group, and then select the user.
 6. Go to the **Role Bindings** tab, then select **Manage Role Bindings**.
 7. Under **Role Bindings**, select **Add**.
 8. Under **Roles**, click **Select a role**, and then select **Account Admin**.